Manideep-0164/urbane-feeling-4162/README.md

 # urbane-feeling-4162

 Project<br/> industrybuying.com<br/>
-objective   :- It is an E-commerce website, where we can buy and sell the products<br/>
+objective   :- <br/>It is an E-commerce website, where we can buy and sell the products.
              Electronic gadgets, office supplies and agricultural products like pumps and controllers and many more electronics products should be sold<br/>
-Tech-Stack  :- 1.frontend<br/>
+Tech-Stack  :- <br/>
+1.frontend<br/>
                 -> HTML<br/>
                 -> CSS<br/>
                 -> Vanilla Javascript<br/>
 2.backend<br/>
                 -> node.js<br/>
                 -> MongoDB Atlas<br/>
                 -> Mongoose<br/>